Some similarities to :

 Out of several sub-species found in the World, only the 'parent' grows in the UK, Viscum album.
 It contains a toxic protein and lectin called

 Viscumin which has a high molecular weight.
 Other sources make mention of

 viscotoxin as one of the toxins.
-They are, like Ricin, a RIP, a ribosome inactivating plant protein which is another poisonous lectin, although the two target and bind to differing sites.
+They are, like Ricin, a RIP, a Ribosome Inactivating plant Protein which is another poisonous lectin, although the two target and bind to differing sites.
 Although Mistletoe is poisonous, fatalities are rare.
-It is concentrated in the white berries but is said to be present in the whole plant.
+The toxin is concentrated in the white berries but is said to be present throughout the whole plant.

-Nistletoe does, of course, contain other chemical compounds, but because Mistletoes can grow on a wide variety of differing trees and is hemi-parasitic on them, obtaining some nutrients from them, the composition and proportions of these secondary metabolites can vary.
+Mistletoe does, of course, contain other chemical compounds, but because Mistletoes can grow on a wide variety of differing trees and is hemi-parasitic on them, obtaining some nutrients from them, the composition and proportions of these secondary metabolites varies.
 However, any toxicity of these compounds will probably pale into insignificance compared to the toxicity of the viscotoxins.
 A new acyclic monoterpene diglycoside has been found in Mistletoe, but it lacks a common name and the chemical name is very long.

 Its greatest population density in the UK is in Somerset and Devon with a very broad spread around the home counties and a smaller outbreak on the Mid-Wales border.
 Virtually no presence north of South Yorkshire apart from one or two hectads.
 It grows mainly in gardens and orchards with a lot of parkland presence also.
 Roads, hedgerows, fields and woods taken together account for just 20% of the population.

 It was once thought that all plants (multicellular eukaryotes) use